nexema/tool/SCHEMA.md

 | ```list(T)``` | ```List<T>``` | ```List<T> ``` |
 | ```map(TKey, TValue)``` | ```Dictionary<TKey, TValue>``` | ```Map<TKey, TValue>``` |

-> It is known that Map and List are not primitives in many programming languages, but for MessagePack Schema they are ;)
+> It is known that Map and List are not primitives in many programming languages, but for Nexema they are ;)

 ## Types
-When using **MessagePack Schema**, [extensions](https://github.com/msgpack/msgpack/blob/master/spec.md#extension-types) are removed in favor of `types`.

 **Type syntax**:
 ```
 @(metadata)